Skip to content

 Additional obligations

 If a provider is in scope of the OSA and cannot benefit from an exemption, it should also confirm whether it may be subject to additional obligations on the basis that it has been designated as providing category 1, 2A or 2B services.
-These are services which meet certain thresholds to be set out in secondary legislation by the Secretary of State.
-Ofcom has published its recommendations to the Secretary of State on this issue as follows:
+These are services which meet certain thresholds are set out in secondary legislation made by the Secretary of State (The Online Safety Act 2023 (Category 1, Category 2A and Category 2B Threshold Conditions) Regulations 2025)These thresholds are as follows:

-• Category 1 should apply to services that either: (i) use a recommender system and have more than 34 million UK users on the U2U part of the service (around 50% of the UK population) or (ii) allow users to reshare UGC, use a content recommender system and have more than 7 million UK users on the U2U part of the service (around 10% of the UK population).
+• Category 1 should apply to services that either: (i) use a content recommender system and have more than 34 million UK users on the U2U part of the service (around 50% of the UK population) or (ii) allow users to reshare UGC, use a content recommender system and have more than 7 million UK users on the U2U part of the service (around 10% of the UK population).

 • Category 2A should apply to horizontal search services with more than 7 million UK users.